-Federal Title I Status (Applies to all New York State schools receiving Tit le I funds) (Applies to all New York State public schools) • • if it has not been identified as a School in Need of Improvement, in Corrective Action, juiring Academic Progress, or as a School Under Registration Review.
-School in Need of Improvement (Year 1) A school that has not made AYP on the same a measure for two consecutive years while receir Title I funds is considered a School in Need of (Year 1) for the following year. iving measure for two consecutive years is considered a School School in Need of Improvement (Year 2) A School in Need of Improvement (Year 1) that make AYP on the accountability measure for w identified is considered a School in Need of Im (Year 2) for the following year, if it continues to Title I funds. vhich it wasmake AYP on the accountability measure for which it was identifiedapprovementis considered a School Requiring Academic Progress (Year 2) for School in Corrective Action A School in Need of Improvement (Year 2) that make AYP on the accountability measure for w identified is considered a School in Corrective following year, if it continues to receive Title I vhich it wasmake AYP on the accountability measure for which it was identifiedAction for theis considered a School Requiring Academic Progress (Year 3) for School Planning for Restructuring A School in Corrective Action that does not may on the accountability measure for which it was is considered a School Planning for Restructur the following year, if it continues to receive Tit s identifiedmake AYP on the accountability measure for which it was identifiedring foris considered a School Requiring Academic Progress (Year 4) for School Restructuring (Year 1) A School Planning for Restructuring that does AYP on the accountability measure for which is is considered a School Restructuring (Year 1) f following year, if it continues to receive Title I t was identified does not make AYP on the accountability measure for which it was or the identified is considered a School Requiring Academic Progress School Restructuring (Year 2) A School Restructuring (Year 1) that does not r the accountability measure for which it was id considered a School Restructuring (Year 2) for entified is year, if it continues to receive Title I funds.
+Federal Title I Status New York State Status (Applies to all New York State schools receiving Title I funds) (Applies to all New York State public schools) School in Good Standing A school is considered to be in good standing if it has not bee Planning for Restructuring, Restructuring, Requiring Academ en identified as a School in Need of Improvement, in Corrective Action, nic Progress, or as a School Under Registration Review.
+School in Need of Improvement (Year 1) A school that has not made AYP on the same accountability measure for two consecutive years while receiving Title I funds is considered a School in Need of Improvement (Year 1) for the following year.
+School Requiring Academic Progress (Year 1) A school that has not made AYP on the same accountability measure for two consecutive years is considered a School Requiring Academic Progress (Year 1) for the following year.
+School in Need of Improvement (Year 2) A School in Need of Improvement (Year 1) that does not make AYP on the accountability measure for which it was identified is considered a School in Need of Improvement (Year 2) for the following year, if it continues to receive Title I funds.
+School Requiring Academic Progress (Year 2) A School Requiring Academic Progress (Year 1) that does not make AYP on the accountability measure for which it was identified is considered a School Requiring Academic Progress (Year 2) for the following year.
+School in Corrective Action School Requiring Academic Progress (Year 3) A School in Need of Improvement (Year 2) that does not A School Requiring Academic Progress (Year 2) that does not make AYP on the accountability measure for which it was make AYP on the accountability measure for which it was identified identified is considered a School in Corrective Action for the is considered a School Requiring Academic Progress (Year 3) for following year, if it continues to receive Title I funds. the following year.
+School Planning for Restructuring School Requiring Academic Progress (Year 4) A School in Corrective Action that does not make AYP A School Requiring Academic Progress (Year 3) that does not on the accountability measure for which it was identified make AYP on the accountability measure for which it was identified is considered a School Planning for Restructuring for is considered a School Requiring Academic Progress (Year 4) for the following year, if it continues to receive Title I funds. the following year.
+School Restructuring (Year 1) School Requiring Academic Progress (Year 5 and above) A School Planning for Restructuring that does not make A School Requiring Academic Progress (Year 4 and above) that AYP on the accountability measure for which it was identified does not make AYP on the accountability measure for which it was is considered a School Restructuring (Year 1) for the identified is considered a School Requiring Academic Progress following year, if it continues to receive Title I funds.
+(Year 5 and above) for the following year.
+School Restructuring (Year 2) A School Restructuring (Year 1) that does not make AYP on the accountability measure for which it was identified is considered a School Restructuring (Year 2) for the following year, if it continues to receive Title I funds.